-Board members will each exercise their office for a term of four years.
+Board members shall be appointed for a term of four years.
 They may be re-appointed on one or several occasions for periods of the same maximum duration.
 Once the term has expired, the tenure will be terminated upon the next general shareholders' meeting, or when the legal term for holding such meeting to approve the accounts for the preceding fiscal year has elapsed.